cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/README.md

 The following steps explain how to upload the data to the stack:

-1) Copy all relevant files from the `inputs` folder of this repository into the `inputs` folder of  the stack data uploader repository:
+1) Copy all relevant files from the `inputs/datauploader` folder of this repository into the `inputs` folder of  the stack data uploader repository:

-    a) Copy the configuration files from the `inputs/configs/` directory to the matching directory in `Deploy/stacks/dynamic/stack-data-uploader/inputs/configs/`
+    a) Copy the configuration files from the `inputs/datauploader/configs/` directory to the matching directory in `Deploy/stacks/dynamic/stack-data-uploader/inputs/configs/`

-    b) Replace the `readme.txt` files in the `inputs/data/*` sub-folders with the referenced data files from `../../Data/...`
+    b) Replace the `readme.txt` files in the `inputs/datauploader/data/*` sub-folders with the referenced data files from `../../Data/...`

-    c) Copy all data sub-directories from the `inputs/data` directory into the matching parent directory in `Deploy/stacks/dynamic/stack-data-uploader/inputs/data/`
+    c) Copy all data sub-directories from the `inputs/datauploader/data` directory into the matching parent directory in `Deploy/stacks/dynamic/stack-data-uploader/inputs/data/`

 2) Create a quad- and geospatially-enabled Blazegraph namespace `ocgml` via the Blazegraph GUI, i.e. http://165.232.172.16:3838/blazegraph/ui/#namespaces